mholling/nswtopo/README.markdown

 ## Fonts

 A few point features of the map (camping grounds, picnic areas, mines, towers) use special ESRI fonts, namely 'ESRI Transportation & Civic', 'ESRI Environmental & Icons' and 'ESRI Telecom'.
-These will be listed if they are used in your map.
-If you wish them to display correctly (not essential), you need to install these fonts on your system, either by scrounging them from the internet or by installing [ArcGIS Explorer](http://www.esri.com/software/arcgis/explorer/index.html) and then downloading the [fonts expansion pack](http://webhelp.esri.com/arcgisexplorer/900/en/expansion_packs.htm) (Windows only).
+Some Microsoft fonts (e.g. Cambria) may also be used.
+These fonts will be listed if they are used in your map but missing from your system.

+If you wish the fonts to display correctly (nice, but not essential), you need to obtain and install these fonts on your system, either by scrounging them from the internet, or as follows:
+* obtain the ESRI fonts by installing [ArcGIS Explorer](http://www.esri.com/software/arcgis/explorer/index.html) and then downloading the [fonts expansion pack](http://webhelp.esri.com/arcgisexplorer/900/en/expansion_packs.htm) (Windows only).
+* obtain the Microsoft fonts by having Microsoft products on your PC (ick).
+(Mac users can download the Microsoft Office trial, without installing it, and [extract the fonts](http://www.askdavetaylor.com/fix_missing_calibri_cambria_font_errors_iworks_numbers_pages.html).)

 Usage
 =====